-As a result of the mitochondrial damage, gadolinium also causes free radical damage, which is also known as oxidative damage.
+As a result of the harm it does to mitochondria, gadolinium causes free radical damage, also known as oxidative damage.

-The immune system is also very vulnerable to gadolinium.
+In addition, the immune system is very vulnerable to gadolinium.
 Some experts believe that an underlying immune problem is to blame for an increased susceptibility to gadolinium toxicity.

 I have a different perspective.
-Many diseases that are characterised by chronic inflammation often have, at their heart, a leaky gut and an unhealthy gut microbiome.
+Many diseases that are characterised by chronic inflammation often have, at their heart, a leaky gut, oxidative stress and an unhealthy gut microbiome.
 And it's hard to work out the proportion of people who also have an underlying inherited connective tissue disorder, because chronic inflammation tends to damage your joints and reduce flexibility.

 Gadolinium contrast agents are also neurotoxic (which means they are toxic to the brain, spinal cord and nerve cells).
-People have died after accidental injection of gadolinium contrast agent into epidurals where it was injected directly into the fluid that bathes the brain and spinal cord.
+People have died after accidental injection of gadolinium contrast agent into epidurals (injection directly into the fluid that bathes the brain and spinal cord).